4 months pregnant? Congratulations!

 On average, they’ll weigh about 1.5 ounces at the start of the month and almost 6.7 ounces by the end.

 There are some other pretty cool changes going on, too:

 Yes, your baby’s future as a criminal mastermind has just taken a blow!

-Those little fingerprints are already forming.
+Those little fingerprints are starting to form.
 And so are their facial features.